Yandex Cloud

 The functionality for loading data from Object Storage in Data Transfer is at the Preview stage.
 To get access, contact support or your account manager.

 You can migrate data from Yandex Object Storage to the Managed Service for PostgreSQL table using Data Transfer.
-To do this:
+Proceed as follows:

 3. Activate the transfer.